 Choosing the Right Wireless Protocol for Your IoT Device

 One of the earliest and most impactful decisions in IoT product design is choosing the wireless protocol.
 Get it right and everything flows — power budget, antenna design, cloud architecture.
-Get it wrong and you’re looking at a board respin six months in.
+Get it wrong and you’re looking at a board respin six months in — typically $30–60K and 3–4 months of rework, because the protocol choice cascades into MCU selection, antenna layout, certification scope, and cloud architecture.

 The Decision Matrix